 Carola Ebert was born in Berlin.
-She studied architecture (Dipl.-Ing.
-TU Berlin, 1998) and architectural history and theory (MSc Bartlett, UCL, London, 2001).
-She received her doctorate from the University of Kassel for a dissertation on the architectural and cultural history of the West-German modernist bungalow 1952–1969.
-After running her own architecture studio for residential projects for eight years, she taught architectural theory and design at Kassel University from 2006-2010.
-She has been visiting lecturer at TU Berlin, UdK Berlin, University of Potsdam, BTU Cottbus-Senftenberg, University of Kassel, University of Stuttgart.
-Beyond teaching she has been working as a communications and strategy coach for architects and designers since 2008; from 2015 to 2016 she worked at the bologna.lab for new ways of teaching and learning at the Humboldt-Universität zu Berlin.
-Her main research interests are 20th century residential architecture, architectural didactics and the image/self-perception of architects.
+She studied architecture (TU Berlin, 1998) and architectural history and theory (Bartlett, UCL, London, 2001).
+She received her doctorate from Kassel University for a dissertation on the architectural and cultural history of the West-German modernist bungalow 1952–1969.
+After running her own architecture studio, she taught in various settings at different German universities.
+She worked at the bologna.lab for new ways of teaching and learning at the Humboldt-Universität zu Berlin, and as a coach for architects and designers.

 Office hours: Thursdays, 10:00 am - 11:00 a.m.